bmaag90/code_uncertainty/README.md

 More information about our model can be found in our paper.
 Further information about:
 1. Bootstrapping: *Efron and Tibshirani.
 An introduction to the bootstrap.
 1994*
-1. Aleatoric uncertainty estimation: *Nix et al. Learning local error bars for nonlinear regression.
+1. Aleatoric uncertainty estimation: *Nix and Weigend.
+Learning local error bars for nonlinear regression.
 NIPS95*

 ## Code Structure
 Following files are provided: